Orders

 Payment execution

-When you create an order with execute_payment: true or call /orders/pay, Commerce executes the payment.
+When you create an order with execute_payment: true or call the Pay for an Order endpoint, Commerce executes the payment.
 Payment execution requires a payment method—either pass payment_method_id (saved method) or payment_method_data (new method details).

 With payment method provided – Commerce initiates payment immediately.
 For mobile money, this may trigger SMS confirmation (if configured).
 For cards, this may redirect to 3D Secure.
 Check the payment's next_action to determine what happens next.

 Without payment method – If you don't provide a payment method when creating the order, don't use execute_payment: true.
-Instead, generate a hosted invoice page where the customer selects and enters payment details.
-Retrieve the hosted page URL via /orders/hosted_invoice.
+Instead, finalize the order to get a hosted checkout page where the customer selects and enters payment details.
+The checkout URL is automatically available in the invoice.format.web.url field of the finalized order.

 Payment next actions